PDF Studio does not current lock files

 Will you implement file locking in PDF Studio?

 It is our intention to implement file locking, at least for Windows, in a future version of PDF Studio.
-We hope that we can add file locking in version 11.
 If / when we do so, we plan to offer options for our users to turn on / off the file locking mechanism.

 How can I prevent files from being overwritten?